taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 General

 - A Frontend Web Developer’s Guide to Testing: Explore leading web test automation frameworks and their future driven by low-code and AI (2022) by Eran Kinsbruner and Gleb Bahmutov
+- Practical Front-End Testing: Strategies and Best Practices for Developers (2025) by Hsin-Hao Tang

 Selenium